4GeeksAcademy/machine-learning-content/06-ml_algos/boosting-algorithms.md

+---
+description: >-
+  Master boosting algorithms to enhance your model's performance!
+Learn about XGBoost, hyperparameters, and how to choose between boosting and random forest.
+---
 ## Boosting

 **Boosting** is a technique used to improve the performance of models.
 The essential idea behind boosting is to train a series of weak models (usually decision trees), each of which attempts to correct the errors of the previous one.